yunojuno/issues-uk/README.md

 4. URL of page you were on / the link you clicked
 5. Whether it affects a Freelancer, an Employer or Backoffice

-NB: this is a publicly readable list, so please do not disclose YJ user informaton here (names, emails, contract details, fees etc - those can be passed directly to the developer who picks up the card)
+NB: this is a publicly readable list, so please do not disclose YJ user information here (names, emails, booking details, fees etc - those can be passed directly to the developer who picks up the card)

 Please add screenshots - or write another 1,000 words.